daniel5151/blog/content/post/automating-ac-nyc.md

 +++
-title = "Turning a Dumb AC Unit Smart (Without Losing my Security Deposit)" date = 2025-11-02 draft = true tags = ["c++", "arduino", "homeassistant", "esp32"]
+title = "Turning a Dumb AC Unit Smart (Without Losing my Security Deposit)" date = 2025-11-02 draft = false tags = ["c++", "arduino", "homeassistant", "esp32"]
 +++

-**TL;DR:** Janky DIY home automation is ezpz, with nothing more than a servo motor, an esp32, and a dream.
+**TL;DR:** DIY home automation is ezpz with nothing more than a servo motor, an esp32, and a high tolerance for Jank.

 * * *

-My rental apartment's AC unit can only be controlled using these retro _analog_ knob-based controls, mounted right onto the unit.
-They work, but having to stand up and and fiddle with them all the time got annoying pretty quickly.
+My rental apartment's AC unit can only be controlled using these retro-looking _analog_ knob-based controls, mounted right onto the unit.
+No separate wall-mounted thermostat, no remote control... nothin' fancy whatsoever.

+These knobs work... but having to constantly stand up and and fiddle with them gets annoying pretty quick.

 <p align="center">
   <img src="/blog/assets/automating-ac-nyc/aircon-controls-crop.jpg" width="400px">
 </p>

-Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember son - there's not a single problem in life that a servo motor and an esp32 can't fix"[^1]
+Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember son - the hardest problems in life can usually be solved with nothing more than a servo motor, an esp32, and a dream"[^1]

-[^1]: it sounds better in the original Russian, but hopefully you get the gist
+[^1]: oddly specific, I know

-And sure enough, after dropping ~$15 on parts, waiting for things to arrive from China, and spending a few hours iterating on the hardware assembly and firmware - I hacked together this beautiful mess:
+And sure enough, after dropping ~$15 on parts, waiting for things to arrive from China, and spending a few hours iterating on the hardware assembly and firmware...
+I hacked together this beautiful mess:

 <p align="center">
 <img src="/blog/assets/automating-ac-nyc/v1-final-working-crop.jpg" width="400px">